pakshuang/ai-chat-survey/docs/frontend.md

 ## Final design

 - Wireframes and high-fidelity application
-  - Rubrics: Wireframes to High-fidelity application evolution demonstrated.
+  - Rubrics: Wireframes to high-fidelity application evolution demonstrated.
 Justification for choices link back to lecture on design, or from other readings

 ### Admin portal